 Plant introduction in new ponds is a little easier than in existing ponds that already have established plants.
 In existing ponds, it is recommended that you remove the aquatic plants that are growing in the area where new plants will be introduced (see mechanical or chemical removal below).
 If plant-eating or burrowing animals are present (grass carp or common carp, muskrats, turtles, waterfowl or deer), it may also be advisable to protect your plantings behind a small, protective fence/cage until they become established.

-Plants will establish from cuttings or direct transplants of bare root-stock, though success will be higher with plants that have been allowed to grow in a small pot.
-From 5-20 plants should be planted per area.
+Plant establishment success will be higher when planting from 5-20 plants per area.
 Water depth is also a consideration.
 Shoreline plants do best when planted at the water’s edge or in very shallow water.
 Floating-leaved and underwater species can be planted in water from 6 inches to 2-3 feet deep.
 There is no need to plant deeper than you can easily reach.
-To avoid introducing undesirable species, it is advisable to thoroughly rinse all plants and plant roots with tap water prior to introducing them into your pond.

 Although rooted plants are required for a healthy pond, too many can upset a fishing pond’s balance and become a nuisance.
 Everyone has different tolerances to pond plant life.
 Most biologists agree that once the plants cover over 40% of the surface area of a pond, they are over-abundant.
 Plant control methods that can be used fall into four classes: preventative, mechanical, biological and chemical.